TobiasMende/MetaNook2018-Ansible/README.md

 ## How to setup

-Vagrant is used for demonstration puposed.
+[Vagrant](https://www.vagrantup.com) is used for demonstration purposes.
 Thus run `vagrant up` to spin up the infrastructure.

 ## Install Playbook Dependencies